vaginessa/dns-wiki/FAQ.md

 <ins>Using AFWall+ for the first time</ins>

-1. Click on _Mode_ to switch between whitelist- (default enabled) and blacklist-mode.
+1. Open AFWall+ and click on _Mode_ to switch between whitelist-mode (by default enabled) and blacklist-mode.
-2. Mark the applications that you want to block or allow (depending on the selected mode), for each interface.
+2. Mark the applications that you want to allow or block (depending on the mode you selected), for each interface.
-3. Open the menu and enable the firewall (green shield means enabled).
-If AFWall+ is already enabled, just select _Apply_ and it will submit your changes.
+3. After you're done ensure the Firewall (AFWall+) is enabled - the green shield means its enabled.
+If AFWall+ is already enabled, just click on the _Apply_ button and it will commit your changes.
-4. The rules will be saved and automatically and restored when you restart your device.
-If not check the "data leak" option.
+4. The rules will be saved and automatically and restored when you restart/reboot your device.
+If not check make sure you enabled the "data leak" option.
-5. If you want to check all current IPTables rules, select _Firewall Rules_ in the menu.
+5. In case you like to check all current IPTables rules, select _Firewall Rules_ in the menu.
+6. All other options are optional and you usally don't need to change anything within the options.

 <ins>Widget(s)</ins>

 To quickly enable or disable the firewall, add the AFWall+ widget to your home screen.
+Long press/touch on your screen and select the AFWall+ widget you like to add.
-There is no Widget description, the green shield means that the firewall is running, red means it's disabled.
+AFWall+ has no Widget description, which means the green shield indicates that the firewall is currently running, red means it's disabled.
 AFWall+ comes with three widgets, an settings widget, and two to toggle the firewall between enabled/disabled with profile(s) support and some basic options.

 <ins>Firewall logs</ins>